High Life (song): History

 High Life (1982) was the third Top 10 single for Modern Romance (band).
-It was the second single to feature Michael J. Mullins as lead vocalist and peaked at #8 on the UK chart in 1983.
+It was the second single to feature Michael J. Mullins as lead vocalist and peaked at No. 8 on the UK chart in 1983.
 The single can be found on Modern Romance's two hit albums, Trick of the Light (1983) and Party Tonight (1983).
-It also made an appearance on their farewell single, Best Mix of Our Lives (1985) with four other singles: Best Years of Our Lives (1982 song), Don't Stop That Crazy Rhythm, Everybody Salsa, and Ay Ay Ay Ay Moosey.
+It also made an appearance on their farewell single, Best Mix of Our Lives (1985) with four other singles: Best Years of Our Lives, Don't Stop That Crazy Rhythm, Everybody Salsa, and Ay Ay Ay Ay Moosey.
 The 12-inch vinyl came with a special fold-out poster of Michael J. Mullins and David Jaymes.

-The 12-inch B-side, Band of Gold (Freda Payne song), is a cover version, which also features on the Modern Romance compilation albums Party Tonight (1983) and Modern Romance: The Platinum Collection (2006).
+The 12-inch B-side, Band of Gold, is a cover version, which also features on the Modern Romance compilation albums Party Tonight (1983) and Modern Romance: The Platinum Collection (2006).
 High Life was written by Modern Romance founder member, David Jaymes.
 It can also be found on the Japanese compilation, Juanita (1983).